polaris-slo-cloud/stardust/Experiments/Celestial/README.md

-# Celestial Experiment Runner
+# Celestial Experiments

-This repository contains a Bash script to automate running Celestial experiments.
+This directory contains a script to automate running Celestial experiments.
 The script modifies satellite configurations, generates network setups, and executes Celestial server and client processes.

 ## What This Script Does